DFHack/dfhack/README.rst

 dfprospector
 ============
 Lists all available minerals on the map and how much of them there is.
-It has two parameters:
+It has one parameter:
--a processes all tiles, even hidden ones.
+* -a processes all tiles, even hidden ones.

--b includes layer rocks into the count.
+On windows, it's possible to run dfprsopector-all.bat to process all the tiles without messing with terminal windows.

 dfreveal
 ========